Mixed anomalies of chiral algebras compactified to smooth quasi-projective surfaces: OPE of chiral de Rham complex: Malikov-Schechtman-Vaintrob and Nekrasov

 The OPEs are given by

+where no special consideration for supersymmetry algebras is required.
+However, the $2$ supersymmetry generators arise as follows:

-Here $N$ denotes the dimension of the target manifolds.
+Here $D$ denotes the complex dimension $\dim_{\mathbb{C}} X$ of the target manifolds.
 Note that the operator $L(z)$ can be expressed as the commutator.
-This is derived by integrating the equation (\ref{QG_OPE}) around w and we obtain
+This is derived by integrating the equation (\ref{QG_OPE}) around $w$ and one obtains